 Wildlife native to the Salish Sea were showcased and tucked into the murals for children to discover.

-This installation is four Guardians framed in shadow boxes; each represents a theme selected by the Art committee for the hospital.
+This installation is four Guardians created out of recycled mixed media, framed in shadow boxes.
+Each represents a theme selected by the Art committee for the hospital.

-The materials used for the figures were collected in the Skagit Valley area and were repurposed in the design of the sculptures.
+The recycled materials used for the figures were collected in the Skagit Valley area and were repurposed in the design of these assemblage art sculptures.

 The figures are not covered so that the viewer can really see the parts used.
 They have remained untouched for over 10 years.

-A vintage stethoscope and tiny medicine bottles were repurposed and wired together to create a garland on one of the figures.
+A vintage stethoscope and tiny medicine bottles were repurposed and wired together to create a garland on one of the assemblage art figures.

 Skagit Valley, known for it's farmlands and fertile soil is honored with vintage seed packets and a rake from a local farm.